-1. Project’s Node/Python version doesn’t match Codex base image
+1. Project runtime doesn’t match the base image

-How to spot it: Look for EBADENGINE, Unsupported engine, SyntaxError: invalid syntax (Python), or requires: node@<version>.
-Run node -v && python --version first thing in your setup script — if the version mismatches, that’s the cause.
+How to spot it: look for EBADENGINE, Unsupported engine, requires: node@<version>, or a Python SyntaxError.
+Add node -v && python --version as the first lines of your setup script — a mismatch is then obvious.

 2. Private npm / pip registry needs a token

-Your package.json pulls from @your-org/private-pkg on a private GitHub Packages or Verdaccio.
-Codex has no .npmrc token, so npm install returns 401 Unauthorized.
+Your package.json pulls @your-org/private-pkg from GitHub Packages or a self-hosted Verdaccio.
+The container has no auth, so npm ci returns 401 Unauthorized (newer npm prints npm error code E401).

-How to spot it: Search the setup log for 401, 403, Unauthorized, Not Found against your registry URL.
+How to spot it: search the log for 401, 403, Unauthorized, or Not Found next to your registry URL.
 If the failing package starts with @your-org/, this is it.

-How to spot it: Setup log ends with timeout and no specific package error.
-Time the same install locally — if it takes >5 min cold, the sandbox is hitting the cap.
+How to spot it: the log ends with timed out and no specific package error.
+Time the same install locally — if a cold install takes several minutes, that’s your problem.

 4. Native build dependencies missing

-How to spot it: Search for gcc: command not found, Python.h: No such file, pg_config: command not found, or a node-gyp stack trace.
-Native compile failures are loud once you read past the first 50 lines.
+How to spot it: search for gcc: command not found, Python.h: No such file, pg_config: command not found, or a node-gyp stack trace.
+Native compile failures are long; read past the first 50 lines to the real cause.

 5. Setup script silently continues after a failure

-Your setup.sh runs npm install && npm run build.
-The install partially succeeds (warnings, not errors), the script continues, the build fails for a confusing reason.
-The actual cause is two commands earlier.
+Your setup script runs npm install && npm run build.
+The install half-succeeds (warnings, not a non-zero exit), the script keeps going, and the build fails for a confusing reason.
+The real cause was two commands earlier.

-How to spot it: First error in the log isn’t the actual root cause.
-Re-run with set -euo pipefail at the top of the script — the real error surfaces.
+How to spot it: the first error in the log isn’t the actual root cause.
+Add set -euo pipefail at the top and re-run — the true failure surfaces and stops the script there.

 6. Network egress blocked or rate-limited

 How to spot it: getaddrinfo ENOTFOUND, connect ECONNREFUSED, or 503 Service Unavailable from a non-public hostname.
-Try the same URL from another network — if it works, sandbox egress is the issue.
+Try the same URL from another network — if it works there, container egress is the issue.

 Shortest path to fix

 Ordered by ROI.
-Steps 1–3 fix the version + token + native-deps trifecta.
+Fixes 1–3 clear the version + token + native-deps trifecta.

 #!/usr/bin/env bash